lasscat/namemcpy/README.md

 # How to install💾

 `pip install namemcpy`
-or
+or,

 `pip3 install namemcpy`
-or
+or,

 `pip3 install -r install.txt`

-or just run the .bat file in the install folder.
+Or just run the .bat file in the install folder.

 # Usage (WIP) ✏️

 For usage check out the USAGE.md.

   # Credits❤️
-Anyone who contributes gets added if I have not added you please email me.
-To all the contributers thank you so much support I would not be here without all of you. ❤️ ty guys for the stars
+Anyone who contributes gets added if I have not added you please dm me on discord lasscat#7377.
+To all the contributers thank you so much support I would not be here without all of you. ❤️ Thanks for the stars.

 [lasscat](https://github.com/lasscat)